 Drat flew like a lightning bolt and caught the egg before it hit the ground.

 He flew back to the top of the mountain, took the egg back to their cave and set it gently down in Graisse’s nest.

-Graisse followed him into the cave and asked, “Why did you do that?”
+Graisse followed him into the cave and asked, “Why do you care so much about my egg?”

 “I searched all throughout the land,” Drat explained.
 “And we’re the only dragons left!”

 Graisse opened her mouth wide.
 “The only dragons?”